p0sel0k/evolved.lua/MANUAL.md

 assert(evolved.get(entity, fragment) == 100)
 ```

-Yeah, I know, it's not very clear yet.
-But don't worry, we'll get there.
+I know it's not very clear yet, but don't worry, we'll get there.
 In the next example, I'm going to name the entity and fragment, so it will be easier to understand what's going on here.

 ```lua
 local evolved = require 'evolved'